Honda’s Fumbled Production Is Catching up With Them

 Losing market share

-When exploring some of the Twitter thread’s comments, a few other perspectives emerge.
+A few other perspectives emerge when exploring some of the Twitter thread’s comments.
 Some consumers say auto production struggles are felt across the board because of the microchip shortages.
 Others cite the supply chain hiccups.

 But there are some hints that Honda is failing to capture the consumer’s affection like it once did.
 One Twitter user responded in the thread, saying, “makes me really sad that Honda is in this bucket.
 My family really loved their cars.
 But the new models are just too boring/uninspiring.”